Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-2b/readme.md

 ```
 We create a list list1 using the : operator.
 We start with an empty list ([]) and use : to add elements to it.
 So, 1 : 2 : 3 : [] is equivalent to [1, 2, 3] .

+## ++ Operator
+++ is the list concatenation operator in Haskell.
+It is used to concatenate two lists together.